berkaypehllivan/CSharpEgitimKampi301-401/README.md

 ## 📌 Episode 16: Entity Framework: Location Operations For The Tour Project
-This lesson is a repetition of the previous lesson and we applied the same list, add, delete and update operations performed in the Contacts form the location table.
+This episode is a repetition of the previous lesson and we applied the same list, add, delete and update operations performed in the Contacts form the location table.

 ## 📌 Episode 17: Entity Framework Methods & Linq Querries
-In this lesson, we have learnt to retrieve and use the data in database in different ways using **Linq** queries.
+In this episode, we have learnt to retrieve and use the data in database in different ways using **Linq** queries.
 For this, we created a new form in our project.
 We added a total of 12 sections to this form where data will be transferred.
 We pulled data from different tables to these sections.
 For example, in order to bring the name of the guide of the Lyon tour, we first created a variable by lyonGuideId and int this variable we wrote our code to select the city name is Lyon data and get the GuideId information of the selected data and assigned it to this variable.
 Then in the text of GuideNameLocationLyon label we first selected the data whose GuideId is equal to lyonGuideId and by taking the name and surname values of this data, we ensured that the first incoming data was successfully retrieved using this FirstOrDefault() method in the **Entity Framework**, and finally we converted it to string type with ToString() method.

 In addition, i would like to explain how i prevented all locations from creating more that 2 digits after the comma in the output of the average price information requested by teacher of this bootcamp is **Murat Yücedağ**.
 (I got helped ChatGpt in this quest) First of all, i created a new variable named avgPrice in decimal type and averaged Price data bu using Average() method to this variable, but differently i wrote the (decimal) expression at the beginning of the code, indicating that this incoming data must be in decimal type. (decimal avgPrice = (decimal)db.Location.Average(x => x.Price);) Then, in the text part of the AvgLocationPrice label, i converted the avgPrice variable to both string format as ToString("F2") in it.
 In this way, incoming average information is written like 120.00 format.
 You can take a look at the details of this data in the picture below.

 ![image alt](https://github.com/berkaypehllivan/CSharpEgitimKampi301/blob/master/Ekran%20g%C3%B6r%C3%BCnt%C3%BCs%C3%BC%202024-11-23%20163357.png?raw=true)

 ## 📌 Episode 18 - EntityState Commands, Generic Repository Class and Ef Classes
-In this lesson, we started by creating a new interface in the **DataAccess** class called **Generic Repository**.
+In this episode, we started by creating a new interface in the **DataAccess** class called **Generic Repository**.
 This class will be take a T value when called from outside and will inherit from IGenericDal.
 The T value mus come from a class.
 Next, we used the Implement Interface method to create the methods in the IGenericDal interface for our Generic Repository interface.
 We created a new object named context from a previously created class called CampContext.
 We also created a field named _object, which us of type DbSet and takes a T value.

 The purpose was to combine the _object field and the context object when the generic repository class is called.
 To achieve this, we wrote ctor and pressed the Tab key to create a method named Public GenericRepository.
 Inside this method, we assigned the value of _object as _object = context.Set<T>(); This way, when the generic repository ckass is called, it creates an instance of _object and assigns an Entity value (like Admin, Product, Category or Order) from the context class to it.
 After that, we filled in the necessary functions for the methods that came with the implementation and finished our work with the Generic Repository.
 These classes will create the values for **CRUD** operations using entities in the **Generic Repository**.
 All CRUD operations will communicate through these classes.

 ## 📌 Episode 19 - Business Layer and Logic Rules
-In this lessın , we started working on the Business Layer.
+In this episode , we started working on the Business Layer.
 Inside the Business Layer, we created a folder named Abstract.
 In this folder, we added a new interface called IGenericService, which takes a T value ensures that this T value must come from a class.
 Next, we copied the methods from IGenericDal and pasted them into the new created interface.
 To avoid confusion, we added the letter T at the beginning of each methods name.
 From the **Presentation Layer**, we will call methods that start with the letter T. This way, instead of directly accessing the **Data Access** layer, we will use **Business** layer as a bridge, ensuring compliance with the architecture.

 For each entity, we create a new interface and made these interfaces inherited from **IGenericService** for their specific classes.
 (For example, ICategoryService : IGenericService<Category>).
 We then created a new folder named **Concrete**.
 In this folder, we cereated classes for the each entities by adding **Manager** to their names (CategoryManager) and made them inherit their corresponding interfaces.
 To perform CRUD operations in these classes, we needed to call the realted structure from the **Data Access** layer, which is directly connected.
 This method is called **Dependency Injection** (topic of the next episode).
 In the **Business** layer, we will be use these classes to define the validation rules for the entities.